Azure-Samples/Azure-MachineLearning-DataScience/Misc/Spark/pySpark/Readme.md

 [https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-spark-model-consumption](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-spark-model-consumption)

 <br>
-> The descriptions above are with code that runs on Spark 1.6.
+> These documents provide walkthroughs with code that runs on Spark 1.6.
 However, we have now released notebooks for both Spark 1.6 and Spark 2.0 that can be run on the Jupyter notebook servers of Azure Spark HDInsight clusters.
 Links to these notebooks are provided below.

 ------------------------------------------------------------------------------------------------------------
 ## Spark 1.6 NBs (to be run in the pyspark kernel of Jupyter Notebook server): ##